Paxos to launch settlement of U.S. listed equities after SEC's no-action letter

-NEW YORK (Reuters) - Paxos Trust Co, a New York-based regulated financial institution, said on Monday it will launch a blockchain-based settlement platform for a limited number of U.S. listed equities after the company received a “no-action” letter from the Securities and Exchange Commission.
+NEW YORK, Oct 28 (Reuters) - Paxos Trust Co, a New York-based regulated financial institution, said on Monday it will launch a blockchain-based settlement platform for a limited number of U.S. listed equities after the company received a “no-action” letter from the Securities and Exchange Commission.

 A no-action letter from the SEC means the U.S. agency will not take any enforcement action against a company for a particular service or product.
 With a no-action letter, the company can then proceed to offer a specific service or product.